-The City provided sewer service to the property in accordance with state requirements to hook up to city sewer and in accordance with the Oregon City Sanitary Sewer Master Plan (SSMP).
-The property also is currently receiving water service from the City.
+The City provided sewer service to the property in accordance with state requirements to connect to city sewer, the Oregon City Sanitary Sewer Master Plan (SSMP), and City Municipal Code Chapter 13.08.
+The property is currently receiving water service from the City.